MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-replace-parameters-url-request.md

 | Ignore case during search for matching text | Specifies whether to ignore the case of the characters being searched by the  **Starts with**  and  **Ends with**  boxes. |
 | Perform URI encoding of extracted strings | Specifies whether to encode the extracted string after it's collected. |

-## Inserting a parameter into a request
+## Insert a parameter into a request

 You use a parameter in a request by replacing the explicit value with a variable representing the parameter.
 The format of the variable is $ParametersContext/\<ContextParameterName>$.
 When the request is run, the variable is replaced with the data extracted by the parameter.